Tawnygoody/Tarmachan/README.md

 - Site management page, where admin users can add products, blog, and review contact messages from other users.
 - Add Product / Blog page, where admin can add products / blogs.
 - Edit Product / Blog Page, where admin can update products / blogs.
-- Product Reviews, admin can delete reviews from any user has left a review.
+- Product Reviews, admin can delete reviews from any user who has left a review.

 ## Structure